blocvox/graymatter/README.md

 Known Issues
 ------------
- - No automated tests (though there are some Debug assertions).
+ - No automated tests. :O
  - No Nuget, neither for the Castle dependency nor for distribution.

 License